mwauke/seniorThesis/Features.md

 - one of the first three(?) words is ὅτι (will include scholia that begin ἡ διπλη ὅτι, etc., but will also include some false positives)

-Presence of a proper name in the scholion, such as editors:
+Presence of a proper name in the scholion, such as editors: will help me classify what type of comments appear in scholia which reference different editors.
 - Aristarchus
 - Zenodotus
 - Aristophanes